SaleemShaikh/ml_project2/README.md

 seconds, with batch size 4, 5,000 iterations take 10,000 seconds which is more than 2 hours.

-In order to train, there are two basic pipeline.
+In order to train, there are two basic pipelines.

 ### 1. Training on Original Dataset only
 If no pre-training, you could simply download the training data,